Greenham Common Women's Peace Camp: History

 In September 1981, 36 women chained themselves to the base fence in protest against nuclear weapons.
 On 29 September 1982, the women were evicted by Newbury District Council but set up a new camp nearby within days.
 In December 1982, 30,000 women joined hands around the base at the Embrace the Base event, in response to the third anniversary of NATO's decision to house nuclear missiles on British soil.
-The daringness and creativity of the Greenham women was reflected when a small group climbed the fence to dance on missile silos that were under construction on New Year's Day 1983.
+The courage and creativity of the Greenham women was highlighted by a small group climbing the fence to dance on the missile storage bunkers that were under construction on New Year's Day 1983.

-The camps became well-known when on 1 April 1983, about 70,000 protesters formed a 14 mi human chain from Greenham to Aldermaston and the ordnance factory at Burghfield.
+The camps became well known when on 1 April 1983, about 70,000 protesters formed a 14 mi human chain from Greenham to Aldermaston and the ordnance factory at Burghfield.
 The media attention surrounding the camp inspired people across Europe to create other peace camps.
 Another encircling of the base occurred in December 1983, with 50,000 women attending.
 Sections of the fence were cut and there were hundreds of arrests.

 On 4 April 1984, the women were again evicted from the Common; again, by nightfall many had returned to reform the camp.
 In January 1987, although Parliament had been told that there were no longer any women at Greenham, small groups of women cut down parts of the perimeter fence at Greenham Common every night for a week.

 The protestors consisted of nine smaller camps at various gates around the base.
 Camps were named after the colours of the rainbow, as a way of contrasting against the green shades of the base.
 The first camp was called Yellow Gate, and others included Blue Gate with its New Age focus; Violet Gate with a religious focus; and Green Gate, which was women-only and did not accept male visitors.

-The last missiles left the base in 1991 as a result of the Intermediate-Range Nuclear Forces Treaty, but the camp remained in place until 2000, after protesters won the right to house a memorial on the site.
+The last missiles left the base in 1991 as a result of the Intermediate-Range Nuclear Forces Treaty, but the camp remained in place until September 2000, after protesters won the right to house a memorial on the site.
 Although the missiles had been removed from the base, the camp was continued as part of the protest against the forthcoming UK Trident programme.
 Sarah Hipperson, who had been a part of the protest for all nineteen of its years, was among the last four women to leave the camp.

 The old camp was inaugurated as a Commemorative and Historic Site on 5 October 2002.
 There are seven standing stones encircling the "Flame" sculpture representing a campfire.
 Next to this there is a stone and steel spiral sculpture, engraved with the words "You can't kill the Spirit".
-There is also a plaque there for activist Helen Wyn Thomas, who was killed near the site.
+There is also a plaque there for activist Helen Wyn Thomas, who was killed near the site in 1989.
 The site has since been given to the Greenham Common Trust to care for.